 I’m using WooCommerce Subscriptions on my site and have customers paying me via other gateways (including PayPal Standard and PayPal Checkout).
 Can I switch those customers to PayPal Payments? ↑ Back to top

-Yes.
-As long as you have properly configured the extension for use with WooCommerce Subscriptions, you can switch those subscriptions over to PayPal Payments following the process outlined in Change Payment Methods.
+Yes, but there are limitations.
+As long as you have properly configured the extension for use with WooCommerce Subscriptions and the buyer has a payment method saved in the PayPal Payments Vault, you can switch existing subscriptions over to PayPal Payments following the process outlined in Change Payment Methods.

 Can I disable PayPal Standard or the PayPal Checkout gateway after installing PayPal Payments? ↑ Back to top